Estimated Reading Time: 8 Minutes

 How they did it will shock you

-Federal law allows the IRS to levy anyone’s bank accounts and freeze their assets if they suspect you’re committing money fraud.
+Federal law allows the IRS to levy your bank accounts and freeze your assets if they suspect that you’re committing money fraud.
 The IRS has used a legal loophole to get their money back as quick as possible.

 We’re talking about regular, middle-class citizens whose only trouble with the law may be a mere speeding ticket.